Xetibo/ReSet-Doc/sections/appendix/CI.typ

 supplement: "Listing",
 caption: [Daemon check within main.rs])<daemon_check>

-In @build_ubuntu the ubuntu runner configuration is shown, which builds the binary, the flatpak and the Debian package.
+In @build_ubuntu the Ubuntu runner configuration is shown, which builds the binary, the flatpak and the Debian package.

 #figure(sourcecode(```yaml
 # omitted setup